modxcms/pThumb/README.md

 Installation
 ------------

 pThumb is a drop-in replacement for phpThumbOf.
-It uses the same namespace, settings and snippet name, so after it's installed any code using phpThumbOf will automatically use the new version instead.
+It uses the same namespace, settings and component names, so after it's installed any code using phpThumbOf will automatically use the new version instead.

-Hopefully pThumb will be in the MODX repository soon, but for now follow these instructions to install it:

 1. Download [pThumb](http://modx.com/extras/package/pthumb) via Package Management.
 2. Uninstall phpThumbOf if it's installed.
 3. Install pThumb.

-4. (optional) Check the Max Cache Age, Files and Size system settings (in core / phpThumb) to make sure they're appropriate for your site.
-The phpThumbOf cache will be cleaned according to these settings after OnSiteRefresh events (Clear Cache from the Site menu).
+Your phpThumbOf cache will be cleared in the process, but since pThumb generates slightly different file names the images would have to be regenerated anyway.

 (Actually you don't _have_ to uninstall phpThumbOf first, but it makes things potentially less confusing.
 If you uninstall phpThumbOf later, you'll have to reinstall pThumb.)

 Documentation